 We get calls every week about another alternative investment opportunity.
 Maybe you do, too.

-Before investing in alternative investments, it might help to understand certain limitations and challenges that these present.
+Before investing in alternative investments, it might help to understand certain limitations and challenges in doing so.

 - Determining Fair Value: We’re talking about private investments.
 Determining what is the operating company’s true value, or the value of a pool of operating companies, is more of an art form than a science.
 While most investment banks will try to identify companies with which to compare the one raising private capital (just like “comps” in real estate), a good comparison may be hard to find, if possible at all.
 When one isn’t available in the current market (a relatively common occurrence), you may need to create a comparison based on information gathered from various sources, and over a longer timeline.
 We rely on our investment bankers’ experience over the timeline of their full careers across numerous industries.
 You can also draw on professional resources that aggregate data on public and private transactions for a more educated stab at a company’s value.Why is this important?
 Because this valuation in an equity transaction will determine the price you pay for a very specific amount of ownership in that company.
 To this equity investor, a fair valuation is important, because determining an investor’s share of the company depends on the funds invested as well as the overall business value.
 Note, however, that the smaller the company, the more difficult it is to determine a realistic value.